gogins/michael.gogins.studio/README.md

 My open source toolkit code and other resources for computer music, including some example pieces, may be found at https://github.com/gogins/gogins.github.io.
 In general, pieces that use Silencio from gogins.github.io should be created in a subdirectory of studio with a symbolic link to gogins.github.io/csound/silencio.
 Alternatively, just copy the silencio directory of gogins.github.io to the working directory.

-To try to keep the size of this repository down run this periodically:
+To try to keep the size of this repository down, run this periodically:

 ```
 git count-objects -v --human-readable